nvcuong/nvcuong.github.io/_pages/prospective_students.md

 2. Your up-to-date CV.
 3. Your degree transcripts.

-Please also see [Apply for a Research Degree in Mathematical Sciences](https://www.durham.ac.uk/departments/academic/mathematical-sciences/postgraduate-study/research-degrees/apply/){:target="_blank"} for more information.
+Please also see [Apply for a Research Degree in Mathematical Sciences](https://www.durham.ac.uk/departments/academic/mathematical-sciences/postgraduate-study/research-degrees/apply/){:target="_blank"} for additional information on how to apply to our Statistics group.